USS Rattler: Service history

-The next day Rattler and dashed past the fort to enfilade the Confederate position; their guns drove the Rebel troops out of rifle pits allowing Federal troops under General William T. Sherman to reach the fort unopposed.
+The next day, Rattler and dashed past the fort to enfilade the Confederate position; their guns drove the Rebel troops out of rifle pits allowing Federal troops under General William T. Sherman to reach the fort unopposed.
 The gunboat's cannonade forced the Rebel commander to surrender Fort Hindman and some 6,500 Confederate troops.
 Rattler next served as flagship of a flotilla of "tinclads" and Army transports carrying 6,000 men of General Sherman's Corps during the Yazoo Pass expedition, an abortive attempt to bypass and isolate Vicksburg by means of bayous.
-The expedition failed in attacks against Fort Pemberton 11–13 March at the confluence of the Yalobusha and Tallahatchie Rivers.
-During the action Rattler lost one man killed, and another was wounded by fire from the riverbanks.
+The expedition failed in attacks against Fort Pemberton on 11–13 March at the confluence of the Yalobusha and Tallahatchie Rivers.
+During the action, Rattler lost one man killed and another wounded by fire from the riverbanks.